pellinglab/DIY-Incubator-Dec2014/README.txt

 In this repository there are are 4 bits of code for testing and 1 piece of control code for controlling the CO2 incubator.

-Complete instructions for building and implementing the incubator are available at: https://www.pellinglab.net/single-post/diy/DIY-CO2-Incubator-Bioreactor-for-Mammalian-Cell-Culture
+[OBSOLETE] Complete instructions for building and implementing the incubator are available at: https://www.pellinglab.net/single-post/diy/DIY-CO2-Incubator-Bioreactor-for-Mammalian-Cell-Culture

+[2024 UPDATE] Please note that this project is no longer being maintained, however the GitHub repository is still available: https://github.com/pellinglab/DIY-Incubator-Dec2014

 Test code:
 - Test_CO2_Sensor: Simple test code for the cozir CO2 sensor